-- Eat a balanced diet to manage strawberry legs, both folliculitis and keratosis pilaris.
+- Eat a balanced diet to manage strawberry legs.

 - If you shave, change the blade frequently, very frequently to make sure it is clean and sharp each time.
 If it’s a safety razor then cleaning it is pretty easy.

-- If shaving is your go-to method, always use either shaving cream or hair conditioner to moisturize the hairs.
+- If shaving is your go-to method, always use either shaving cream or hair conditioner to moisturize the hairs and skin.

 - If you use a chemical exfoliant and moisturizer (with AHA or BHA), then sunscreen is a MUST during summertime since the top layer of your skin will be coming off, it will be more sensitive

 - Do everything with lots of LOVE for your skin, don’t over-brush, over-exfoliate, over-moisturize (which can lead to blockage), don’t over-abuse your skin!

 And lastly, there are some other products that can be of assistance if you’re traveling or it’s just summer and you get sweaty.
 I think one of the best products for strawberry legs are these cotton pads filled with AHA or BHA.